-Every Saturday I took a taxi to the cemetery,
+Every Saturday I take a taxi to the cemetery,

 to visit my dead.

-on an iron bench and tattled tall tales
+on an iron bench and tattle tall tales

 but parakeets are gullible, full